EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ### Communication Based on Shared Memory Using Old Interface

-The author recommends that you choose the method to access the shared device (shared relays and shared registers) based on the new APIs since it is much easier to understand.
-The device and driver support, however, still supports accessing the shared memory based on the old APIs for backward compatibility.
-If you choose this option, you need to know the following points.
+It is strongly recommended to use the new APIs to access shared relays and shared registers, which is much easier to understand.
+This device and driver support, however, still supports the old shared memory APIs for the backward compatibility.
+To use the old APIs you need to know the following points.

 * While a sequence CPU can access shared relays bit by bit, an F3RP61 CPU can access the shared relays only by word.